apache/incubator-kie-kogito-operator/README.md

 - `container_engine` engine used to interact with images and local containers.
   *Default is docker.*
 - `domain_suffix` domain suffix used for exposed services.
 Ignored when running tests on Openshift.
+- `image_cache_mode` Use this option to specify whether you want to use image cache for runtime images.
+Available options are 'always', 'never' or 'if-available'(default).
 <!--- operator information -->
 - `operator_image` is the Operator image full name.
   *Default: operator_image=quay.io/kiegroup/kogito-cloud-operator*.